Shpotson/DE_ETL_final_work_3m/README.md

 # async_replication
-Airflow example for async data replication from Postgres to MSSQL + creating marts.
+Airflow example for async data replication from MongoDb to Postgres + creating marts.

 ## How to run:
 Install Docker (I used Docker with Docker desktop app)